harryho/vue-crm/README.md

 #### Features

 * This project is built with Vue 2 PWA template by default.
-* The UI part is built on the top of Vuetify (v0.12.7).
+* The UI part is built on the top of Vuetify.
 * It inlcudes Vuex and Axios to manage authentication.
 (Dummy token)
 * The token and user profile is managed by Vue-Persisteddstate.
 * The dashboard uses vue-chartjs to create charts on dashboard.